 This site visit focuses primarily on health center experience working with the Community Care Network of Virginia (CCNV), a for-profit provider network of safety net health centers and small private practices incorporated in 1996 and supported through federal grants and revenue-generating services.
 CCNV's activities range from provider credentialing to establishment of a central billing office and, importantly for the current project, the establishment of a common platform for accessing practice management software through a subsidiary called Comcare, LLC.
 Although the consortium has considered the potential for implementing an electronic medical record (EMR) as well, they indicate that their current funding cannot support such an initiative.
 The organization is owned and managed by 17 consolidated health center shareholders, who elect CCNV's Board of Directors.
-In addition to these 17 shareholder consolidated health centers, the network includes three participating providers or smaller private primary care practices that are customers of CCNV services.
+In addition to these 17 shareholder consolidated health centers of CCNV services.
 Three of the four consolidated health centers in Richmond are members of CCNV.